 The following is taken from the third chapter (pp 63-4) of my book, A Cry for Justice (2012).
 This event happened to me way back in 1982 when I was a police officer in the Portland, Oregon area.
+(I am the officer who stayed with Judy, the victim).
 Myself and a second officer responded to a domestic disturbance call, and this is what happened –

 The church has been failing victims.
 Pastors and church members, so susceptible to deception because of their ignorance of the abuser’s motives, tactics and mentality, become the evil man’s ally.
 Christ’s church becomes a place of suffering for the victim.
 Those who are commissioned by Christ to seek justice end up on the villain’s side.

 Jared married Judy twelve years ago.
 They are both members of Christ Evangelical Church and are well thought of.
 Jared is particularly active, serving on two committees, one of which he chairs.
 But today, Jared is in jail.

 Last night, Judy called the police after Jared twisted her arm.
 He has done this before, but this time he went too far and broke it.
 When the police arrived, Jared was standing in the yard to greet them, cool and calm.
 One officer stayed with him while the other went inside.
 Judy was sitting on the couch dressed only in her underwear, holding her arm.
 The officer gave her a blanket to cover up and asked her what had happened.
 Jared, she said, often gets violent and this time had actually broken her arm.
 She felt it break and heard it snap.
 Judy was sobbing.

 While waiting for the ambulance, the officer with her looked out the front window.
 Jared was still speaking calmly with his partner, even laughing about some joke.
 The officer turned back to Judy and asked her again what had happened.
 “I told you.
 He broke my arm.”